biscuit-auth/website/docs/src/Specifications.md

 of `Biscuit`.

 The cryptographic signature must be checked immediately after deserializing.
-The verifier must check that the public key of the authority block is the root public key it is expecting.
+The authorizer must check that the public key of the authority block is the root public key it is expecting.

 A `Biscuit` contains in its `authority` and `blocks` fields